 Recruitment and Selection

-The following information must be submitted by Tuesday, January 31, 2012, for the applicant to be considered for an on-site interview:
+The following information must be submitted (by To Be Announced), for the applicant to be considered for an on-site interview:

 - Letter of intent

 Application and recommendation forms are available by contacting the program coordinator, Latresa Billings, Pharm.D., at email@example.com.
 Once completed applications are reviewed, competitive applicants are invited to attend an on-site interview in February.
 Applicants must register with the Resident Matching Program and submit their rank order list (by To Be Announced).